TruncatedDinoSour/armour/doc/d/pDB-1.md

         return split(data, chunk_size);
     }

-The algorithm will depend a lot on the implementation and pseudocode isn't enough to express it.
+The algorithm will depend a lot on the implementation and pseudocode is not enough to express it.
 The generic pipeline of it would be:

 -   As the data is padded, we can expect the data to chunk correctly.